xiaoxianyu-office/mm/Skills/Targeters.md

 Target Limits
 -------------

-All entity targeters also support target limits (as of v4.5).
-With this you can limit how many entities are targeted, including the order in which they are selected.
+All entity and location targeters also support target limits (as of v5.0.4).
+With this you can limit how many entities/locations are targeted, including the order in which they are selected.

 This is done with the options: